Nepal-France Relations

 Exchange of Visits

-Other high-level visits from Nepal in the past include the visits of King Birendra (in 1994) and King Mahendra (in 1966), Prime Ministers Girija Prasad Koirala (2001) and Man Mohan Adhikari (in 1995), Foreign Ministers Mr. KP Sharma Oli (in 2006) and Mr. Madhav Kuamr Nepal (in 1995).
+Other high-level visits from Nepal in the past include the visits of King Birendra (in 1994) and King Mahendra (in 1966), Prime Ministers Girija Prasad Koirala (2001) and Man Mohan Adhikari (in 1995), Foreign Ministers Mr. KP Sharma Oli (in 2006) and Mr. Madhav Kumar Nepal (in 1995).

-The recent visit from the French side include the visits of Mr. Daniel Salmon, President of France-Nepal Inter-parliamentary Friendship Group at the French Senate in September 2022 and Mr. Maurice Gourdault-Montagne, Secretary General of the French Foreign Ministry in January 2019.
+The recent visit from the French side includes the visits of Mr. Daniel Salmon, President of France-Nepal Inter-parliamentary Friendship Group at the French Senate in September 2022 and Mr. Maurice Gourdault-Montagne, Secretary General of the French Foreign Ministry in January 2019.

 Other high-level visits from the French side in the past are the visits of President Francois Mitterrand (in 1983), Foreign Minister Dr. Margie Sudre (in 1996) and French Senator Mr. Yvon Collin, Chair of the France-Nepal Amity Group (in 2006).

-Nepal-France Bilateral Consultative Mechanism
+Bilateral Consultation Mechanism

 Economic Cooperation